tamirscherf/Rat_features_extraction/README.md

 As part of a research studying rat behavior in an arena with auditory stimuli I developed an autonomous module for feature extraction.
 The module automatically recognizes the head and body angles of the rat, out of a video frame, using CNN and Computer Vision tools.
 Those rat features are critical for understanding certain behaviors of the rat during the data analysis.

-### The predictions, head and body angles, presented as arrows, over the input image.
+### Predictions examples, head and body angles, presented as arrows, over an input image.

 ![](visualization/head_body_angles.png)

 ### Genral Notes

 - Tagging the data was necessary.
 I built a GUI for tagging data.
 - 100K size database after augmentation, frames were sampled from 16 different video, 100 frames from each.
 - Seprate nets were used for the body and head angles detection.